vector090/alpine-autosetup/README.md

 ## Basic idea

 Alpine autosetup can work in two modes.

 In ``cidata`` mode it will create a tiny-cloud config to execute itself on first boot.
 This can be distributed for example as an extra iso filesystem attached to a virtual machine, or in a usb key formatted in iso mode.
+It contains:

+- Config for ``tiny-cloud``: ``user-data`` and ``meta-data``.
+- Autosetup scripts and configs.
+- The ``user-data`` script is used to copy and then call into autosetup.

 In ``apkovl`` mode it  will create a minimal ``host.apkovl.tar.gz`` containing: